 Desperate for answers, she called the Children’s Tumour Foundation and all but begged them for help and was so grateful that she did.

-In May of 2018, two years after his original diagnosis, Xavier’s previously straight spine was at a 28-degree angle and just 12 months later it had progressed a further 10 degrees.
+In May of 2018, two years after his original diagnosis, Xavier’s previously straight spine was at a 28-degree angle and just 6 months later it had progressed a further 10 degrees, which meant Xavier was fitted for a back brace to prevent his scoliosis (caused by the plexiform tumour and soft bones) from worsening.

 Their options are to do nothing as the tumours make their menacing advancement through his body or risk him bleeding to death in a surgery to remove them.